-So let’s get started…
+So let’s get started!

-Either day of the weekend is good for spending some time in your kitchen.
-If you’re a shift worker or work weekends, figure out another day that suits you.
-Before heading out to the shops look through your favourite recipe books and choose 3 or 4 items that you want to eat and that will keep in your fridge for several days.
+Days off are the perfect opportunity to spend some time on food preparation.
+Before heading out to the shops look through your favourite recipe books—or read some of the recipes on our blog—and choose 3 or 4 items that you want to eat and that will keep in your fridge for several days.
 Write a list of what you need and head to the shops.

-• Roast two chickens or a tray of chicken drumsticks.
+- Roast two chickens or a tray of chicken drumsticks.
 One for dinner that night, and another for shredding for protein for salads, sandwiches or snacking.
 Chicken will keep in airtight containers for 3-5 days.
 Any extra can be frozen in snap lock bags for 3 months.
 Freezer chicken is great for taking out and adding to soup as it cooks or omelettes for extra protein.

 These three items require less than 30 minutes hands-on prep time.
 When they are all done it means making lunch each day is as simple as taking a serving of salad, roasted veg and chicken, mixing them together and adding a splash of olive oil and lemon juice.

-Hard boil a carton of eggs.
+- Hard boil a carton of eggs.
 Eggs keep in the fridge for one week in their shells.
 Eggs are a great, portable snack and are delicious with a pinch of salt and pepper.

-These quinoa kale and kumara fritters are portable and delicious.
+- These quinoa kale and kumara fritters are portable and delicious.

-Bulk soak and cook one different gluten free grain per week.
+- Bulk soak and cook one different gluten free grain per week.
 If you cook a big batch of buckwheat you can make these berry pilaf’s or use buckwheat with some veggies and protein of choice.

-3. Embrace tins
+3. Embrace Tins

 Try assembling the ingredients in your slow cooker the night before and storing in the fridge.
 The added bonus here is you’re essentially marinating your meat and vegetables overnight.
-Then take the slow cooker out of the fridge and turn on as you’re leaving.
+Then take it out of the fridge and turn it on as you’re leaving.

-5. Double cook meals
+5. Double The Recipe

 When you have time to meal prep make two servings of each meal.
 Then you can eat the leftovers in the next couple of days or freeze for later.
-For instance, make enough shepherds pie or casserole for two dinners instead of one.
+For instance, make enough shepherd's pie or casserole for two dinners instead of one.

-6. Use your freezer
+6. Use Your Freezer